spmzt/manrsctl/README.md

 To update the as path lists, prefix lists, and the route-maps, use `lirctl cron update`.

+#### Updating Bogon Filters

+To update the Bogon as-path lists, and prefix lists use `lirctl cron bogon`.

 #### Full BGP Configuration

 To generate the full configuration (with bgp neighborships), use `lirctl cron full`.